 The Internship outline

-The internship starts on Thursday morning and ends on Saturday evening.
+The internship starts on Friday morning and ends on Saturday evening.
 You are also welcome to float on Thursday if you are in town early.
 In your time here you will have the opportunity to absorb tons of information, float, eat, and repeat.
-We will foster a felt sense of what it's like to operate a float center, and establish a rapport between us for when you need help during construction.
+We will foster a felt sense of what it's like to operate a float center, and establish a rapport between us for if you need help down the road.
 The internship also comes with email and phone support after you leave.

-If you have a floor plan bring with accurate measurements bring it along so we can obsess over the intricacies of your plan while you are here!
+If you have a floor plan with accurate measurements bring it along so we can obsess over the intricacies of your plan while you are here!

 What you can expect